Prereq: DFS with States

 If you want to learn more about the math, you can find more details in the Wikipedia entry.

 In combinatorial search problems, search space is in the shape of a tree.
-The tree that represents all the possible states is called a State-space Tree.
+The tree that represents all the possible states is called a state-space Tree (because it represent all the possible states in the search space).

 Combinatorial search problems boil down to DFS/backtracking on the state-space tree.